Book your place at the NEL Digital Health Innovation Conference

 This service started in July 2016 and has grown considerably since then.

 Whilst we see a wide range of cardiological conditions, a large proportion of the patients seen are referred with known or suspected heart failure.
-We attempt to see these within the current NICE guidelines providing prompt clinical evaluation and echocardiography thereby allowing instigation of treatment known to improve both symptoms and prognosis and to manage these patients with guidance to themselves, carers and relatives, and their primary care physicians to maximise therapeutic outcomes.
-We perform about 800 formal echocardiograms per year and many more focussed short studies using portable hand held devices at the bedside.
+We attempt to see these within the current NICE guidelines, providing prompt clinical evaluation and echocardiography, thereby allowing instigation of treatment known to improve both symptoms and prognosis and to manage these patients with guidance to themselves, carers and relatives, and their primary care physicians to maximise therapeutic outcomes.
+We perform over 1000 formal echocardiograms per year and many more focussed short studies using portable hand held devices at the bedside.

 Another area of expertise is in the investigation and management of palpitations.
-We have several different types of heart monitors that we can use to try to evaluate the cause of symptoms depending on how frequently and for what duration the symptoms last.
-Atrial fibrillation (AF) is a particular concern as it is common within the population as a whole (perhaps 1.4 million people in Britain have AF) and gets commoner with older age (perhaps one in five people over the age of 80 years have with AF).
-It is associated with a significantly increased risk of stroke which can be reduced significantly with effective management.
+We have several different types of heart monitors that we can use to try to evaluate the cause of symptoms, depending on how frequently and for what duration the symptoms last.
+Atrial fibrillation (AF) is a particular concern as it is common within the population as a whole (perhaps 1.4 million people in Britain have AF) and gets more common with older age (perhaps one in five people over the age of 80 years have AF).
+It is associated with a significantly increased risk of stroke, which can be reduced significantly with effective management.

-We perform and analyse 1060 monitors (ECG and BP) per year and the numbers are growing.
+We perform and analyse approximately 1060 monitors (ECG and BP) per year, and the numbers are growing.

 We receive consistently high ratings and praise from service users.